millar/photon/README.md

 Photon
 ======

 Photon is an application for managing and publishing collections photographs.
-Also provides blogging system and visualisations.

 # Setup